 You may have noticed a time difference between making your advance dining reservations online or on the phone.
 The online reservation system goes online one hour earlier than phone reservations and starts at 6:00 am.

 That may not seem like a big difference, but that one hour can mean the difference between you getting those hard-to-get ADRs or not.

 How Many Restaurant Reservations Can I Have at Once?

-You can have almost an unlimited number of dining reservations for your trip, just as long as they don’t overlap each other at the same time.
+You can have an almost unlimited number of dining reservations for your trip, just as long as they don’t overlap each other at the same time.

 Disney World’s dining reservation system doesn’t allow you to book more than one restaurant within 2 hours of each other.
 That means if you have a dining reservation at 5:00 pm, any other reservations you have that day have to be before 3:00 pm or after 7:00 pm.

-If you try to book two restaurants within that 2-hour window, the online system will tell you that you already have another reservation at that time and you are given the choice to cancel one and keep the other.
+If you try to book two restaurants within that 2-hour window, the online system will tell you that you already have another reservation at that time, and you are given the choice to cancel one and keep the other.

 If you are trying to make two separate reservations for different groups in your party, you will have to use the phone reservation system and explain the situation.

 Do I Have to Have a Hotel Reservation?

 No, anyone can make dining reservations at Disney World.
 Even if you don’t have a hotel reservation at a Walt Disney World Resort hotel, you can still use the dining reservation system and manage everything through your My Disney Experience account.